 Renting to Refugees

-The Renting to Refugees in Falls Church initiative is designed to support partial payment of rental housing for five refugee families in the City of Falls Church, in the next six months.
+The Renting to Refugees in Falls Church initiative is designed to support partial payment of rental housing for five refugee families in the City of Falls Church, to support those families’ transitions to life in the United States, welcome them to our community, and – potentially – develop a model that inspires other communities to do the same.

 Welcoming Falls Church invites the community to think globally, engage locally, and say “yes in my backyard” to refugee resettlement.